VictoriaMetrics/VictoriaMetrics/docs/vmbackup.md

 ### Permanent deletion of objects in S3-compatible storages

-`vmbackup` and [vmbackupmanager](https://docs.victoriametrics.com/vmbackupmanager/) use standard delete operation for S3-compatible object storage when pefrorming [incremental backups](#incremental-backups).
+`vmbackup` and [vmbackupmanager](https://docs.victoriametrics.com/vmbackupmanager/) use standard delete operation for S3-compatible object storage when performing [incremental backups](#incremental-backups).
 This operation removes only the current version of the object.
 This works OK in most cases.

 Sometimes it is needed to remove all the versions of an object.
 In this case pass `-deleteAllObjectVersions` command-line flag to `vmbackup`.